mikesturm/ed/bethinkdo.md

 ![BTD Cover]({{site.url}}{{site.baseurl}}/assets/cover.jpg)
 -->

-## Distilling the Art and Science of Personal Growth Down to Its Elements
+<h2 class="subtitle">Distilling the Art and Science of Personal Growth Down to Its Elements</h2>

 The journey has many names: personal growth, self-improvement, self-help.
 But everyone is familiar with it.
 It's a journey that so many of us begin, but that--if you do it right--it really doesn't end.
 It's been written about so often that one hesitates to add one more volume to the already towering stack of books about it.
 And yet, I did just that.